-- – Use a good quality car rust proofing sprays on all the exterior rubber or vinyl surfaces.
+- Use good quality car rust proofing sprays on all the exterior rubber or vinyl surfaces.

-- – After a winter washing, don’t forget to apply rust proof waxing product and an additional coat of cavity wax to all exposed metal surfaces.
+- After a winter washing, don’t forget to apply a rust-proof waxing product and an additional coat of cavity wax to all exposed metal surfaces.

 How to Rust Proof Waxing Your Car?